 Mountain Time USA

-Audiologists can be Medicare providers and bill Medicare, however it is important you understand.....
+Audiologists can be Medicare providers and bill Medicare for hearing tests, however, it is important you understand.....

-1) Medicare will not cover hearing aids - Medicare has never covered any part of the cost of hearing aids and most likely never will.
+1) Medicare does not cover hearing aids.
+Medicare has never covered any part of the cost of hearing aids and most likely never will.
 If you need hearing aids, it is private pay.
-For more information click on Medicare and hearing aid coverage.
+For more information, click on Medicare and hearing aid coverage.

-Audiologists and ENT physicians may bill Medicare for what is called "diagnostic tests" (better known as regular hearing tests) as long as the purpose in no way involves determining the need, selection or measurement of hearing aids.
+Audiologists and ENT physicians may bill Medicare for what is called "diagnostic tests" (audiology tests) as long as the purpose in no way involves determining the need, selection, or measurement of hearing aids.
 This is where the lines become fuzzy.
-Many audiologists contend their testing is purely "diagnostic" in nature and the determination of hearing aid needs totally separate - and in no way associated with the sale of hearing aids.
+Many audiologists contend their testing is purely "diagnostic" in nature and the determination of hearing aid needs are totally separate and in no way associated with the sale of hearing aids.
 Hm-m-m.
-This is debatable if not downright untrue.
+This is debatable, if not downright untrue.

-Until 1993, I also billed Medicare and used the hearing examination to determine hearing aid needs (the same way other audiologists do now), but decided this was morally and legally wrong and why I decided to stop billing Medicare for hearing exams.
+Until 1993, I also billed Medicare and used the hearing examination to determine hearing aid needs, the same way other audiologists do now, but decided this was ethically and legally wrong and why I decided to stop billing Medicare for hearing exams.